 October 30, 2012

-To mark the recent re-launch of our direct flights to Mumbai, we take a look at some of the best places to stay in one of India’s most vibrant cities, from a small art hotel with a handful of rooms to glittering seafront towers and historic palaces…
+We take a look at some of the best places to stay in Mumbai, from a small art hotel with a handful of rooms to glittering seafront towers and historic palaces…

 Tucked away in the thriving northern suburb of Khar, Le Sutra claims to be the first art hotel in India.
 Packed with original artworks from more than a hundred artists, all of Le Sutra’s sixteen rooms are inspired by Indian mythology, with each of the three floors themed around the three Gunas of Hindu philosophy, Tamas, Rajas and Sattva.